TheIoTLearningInitiative/CodeLabs/Hochob/documentation/Applications.md

 - Central Maya Lowlands: Beginning
 - Southern Maya Highlands: Experience

-# Hochob Server Applications Home
+# Northern Maya Lowlands: Home

 > The states of Mexico are first-level administrative territorial entities of the country of Mexico, which officially is named United Mexican States.
 There are 31 states in Mexico.[1]
 Mexico City is a federal entity with a level of autonomy comparable to that of a state, but is not a state itself.
 [Wikipedia](https://en.wikipedia.org/wiki/States_of_Mexico)

-# Northern Maya Lowlands: Home

 - Name: Aguascalientes
   - Alias: Home Welcome Guadalajara Design Center